MindOrbit/CON5013/README.md

 <script src="/con5013/static/js/con5013.js"></script>
 ```

-Thatâ€™s it.
+That’s it.
 The console hotkey remains available too (Alt + C).

 Notes:
-- The JS auto-injects the Con5013 CSS if itâ€™s not already present.
+- The JS auto-injects the Con5013 CSS if it’s not already present.
 - Default `baseUrl` is `/con5013`.
 If you changed the URL prefix, initialize with `new Con5013Console({ baseUrl: '/your-prefix' })` or expose a global initializer.

 ### Custom Con5013 button

 If your page already has its own button, add the attribute below and it will toggle the overlay.
-When a custom button exists, the floating button wonâ€™t be rendered by default.
+When a custom button exists, the floating button won’t be rendered by default.

 ```
 <button data-con5013-button>Open Con5013</button>